joyjocoding/RestTestProduct/README.md

 ## Testing the REST API

-You could install the POSTMAN extension for the browser chrome or you can using the following curl command:
+You could install the POSTMAN extension for the browser chrome or you can use the following curl commands:

 * Creating the product('POST'):
  ```bash